 Scrip issued by Omaha City Bank.
 Courtesy of Douglas County Historical Society.

-When Omaha City was incorporated in 1854 the first plat divided the area into 320 blocks.
-By 1855 the land north and west of the original plat was purchased by the Omaha Land Company.
+When Omaha City was incorporated in 1854, the first plat divided the area into 320 blocks.
+By 1855, the land north and west of the original plat was purchased by the Omaha Land Company.
 They were a private company owned by several prominent businessmen who helped found the city.
-They also included representatives from the Lone Tree Ferry Company which was critical in getting people across the Missouri River and into the city.
-Most people involved in the company were from Council Bluffs which predated Omaha.
+They also included representatives from the Council Bluffs and Nebraska Ferry Company, which was critical in getting people across the Missouri River and into the city.
+Most people involved in the company were from Council Bluffs, which predated Omaha.

 Google Earth view of the approximate area that encompassed what would become known as Scriptown.
 On the western edge is 24th Street which became the heart of Omaha’s black community.
 On the east is 16th Street.
 Cuming Street is on the south and Fort Street is on the north.